hieunc229/Simple-.NET-MVC-5-Shopping-Cart/README.md

 # Simple .NET MVC5 Shopping Cart
-This project was created as an example, not ready to be used
+An experimental online shopping cart project using C# .NET MVC5, MSSQL, HTML5, CSS3 and JavaScript

 ![alt tag](https://raw.githubusercontent.com/mrjcka/Simple-.NET-MVC-5-Shopping-Cart/master/demo.PNG)

-## Install
+## Installation

-Connect with database in LocalDB and run script 'Scripts.sql' (.net identity schema might need to be installed)
+As mentioned, this is a experimental project and is not ready for production.
+Please use on your own risk.

+**Required libraries**:

+- .NET Identity

+**Steps of installation**

+- Import project into Visual Studio (or alternative IDE)
+- Import and run SQL script attached name `Scripts.sql`.
+This will automatically generate database for the project.

 ## Features

-- Customer/Visiter: Displaying data such as Products, Orders, Suppliers
+- Frontend pages - display Products, Orders, Suppliers for Customers and Visitor.
-- User can be registered as "Admin" (which never should)
+- Authentication - a `Visitor` can become a `Customer`
+- Admin Page
-- Admin can have CRUD on Products and Suppliers, view Orders, view and delete Customer
+    - CRUD functions for Products and Suppliers, view Orders, view and delete Customer
     - Displaying Stock level using chartjs